raspberrypilearning/cd-sebento-appinv-1/en/step_6.md

 ![](images/show score.png)

- + Finally, add blocks to your last question screen to switch to the score screen when the player has answered that question.
+ + Finally, add blocks to your last question screen so that the score screen appears after the player answers the last question.

 + You should now be able to go to the **Connect** menu and choose the emulator or other connection device you set up for testing your apps (you might need a mentor's help here!) and see how your code works right now!